deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task05.md

 ## DESCRIPTION

-Now that you’ve set up the malicious server, it's time to run the exploit.
+Great!
+It looks like your malicious server is functioning properly.
+Not it's time to use it to run the exploit.

 To do this, you have to make a request to http://sudosingles-optimizer.
 But you’re going to include a specially crafted header to call back to your malicious LDAP server and execute a command.